abhiram-techv/golang_assignments/FlightPathCalculator/README.md

 1. Install Golang on your machine
 2. Navigate to the directory containing the `main.go` file.
-3. Run the following command to run the program:
+3. Run the following command to run the program:go run main.go `go run main.go`

-   **go run main.go
 4. Access the API using http://localhost:8080/calculate on your Postman.

 ## Input format